 ACTION: Notice to Add a New System of Records

-SUMMARY: The Defense Information Systems Agency proposes to add a new system of records in its inventory of record systems subject to the Privacy Act of 1974 (5 U.S.C.
-552a(r)), as amended.
+SUMMARY: The Defense Information Systems Agency proposes to add a new system of records, KWHC 08, entitled “DefenseReady”

+to its inventory of record systems subject to the Privacy Act of 1974, as amended.
+This system will manage personnel and security records for the purpose of validation, analysis, and appraisal throughout the lifecycle.
+This system is used to track travel, security, sensitive items such as access/accountable badges, ownership and employment data of White House Communications Agency (WHCA) employees for the White House community.

 DATES: This proposed action will be effective on [INSERT DATE 31 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER] unless comments are received which result in a contrary determination.
 Comments will be accepted on or before [INSERT DATE 30 DAYS FROM DATE PUBLISHED IN THE FEDERAL REGISTER].